-Signs and symptoms of ADHD in preschool children
+Signs and Symptoms of ADHD in Preschool Children

 However, it is important to note that a definitive diagnosis can be difficult to make in very young children.
 In most cases, early signs and symptoms will be monitored as the child moves into grade school, at which time it is likely that definitive patterns will emerge that will make a proper diagnosis easier to reach.